3D hydrodynamic simulations of massive main-sequence stars. III. The effect of radiation pressure and diffusion leading to a 1D equilibrium model: From the initial transient to a quasi-steady 3-D flow

 \lSect{quasi-steady}

-Here we briefly describe the dynamics of the initial transient which takes place for the first few convective turn-overs from time 0, and the following quasi-steady 3D flow.
+Here we briefly describe the dynamics of the initial transient and the following quasi-steady 3-D flow.
+The initial transient is complete after the first few convective turn-over times for the largest eddies.
 In our many cases considered here, we find that the visualization looks qualitatively similar regardless of the boosting factor for luminosity and radiative diffusion.
-See our representative simulation M252 (luminosity and radiative diffusion boosted by a factor of 10000) at \href{https://ppmstar.org/}{https://ppmstar.org}.
+See our representative simulation M252 (luminosity and radiative diffusion boosted by a factor of 10000) at \href{https://ppmstar.org/}{https://ppmstar.org} as well as at \href{https://www.lcse.umn.edu} {https://www.lcse.umn.edu}.
 In the discussion below, we will point out the effect of radiative diffusion when it matters qualitatively and quantitatively.